Instructor, The Center for Immunology & Inflammation, The Feinstein Institute for Medical Research

 Director, Minimally Invasive Surgery, Steven & Alexandra Cohen Children’s Medical Center

-Assistant Professor, Surgery & Pediatrics, Hofstra Northwell School of Medicine
+Assistant Professor, Surgery & Pediatrics, Donald and Barbara Zucker School of Medicine at Hofstra/Northwell

 Phone: (718) 470-3636

 Jose M. Prince, MD, is the director of the Laboratory of Pediatric Injury and Inflammation in The Feinstein Institute’s Center for Immunology and Inflammation.
 As a practicing pediatric surgeon, Dr. Prince focuses on translational research directed to understanding and regulating the injury response of children.

 A native of Queens, NY, Dr. Prince was recruited to return from the University of Pittsburgh Medical Center to join the founding faculty of Hofstra Northwell School of Medicine in 2010.
 He completed both his general surgery and pediatric surgery training in Pittsburgh.
 In addition, Dr. Prince completed a 3 year post-doctoral research fellowship at the University of Pittsburgh with Dr. Timothy Billiar studying the innate immune response to injury.
 Dr. Prince attended Yale University School of Medicine.
 While there, Dr. Prince was awarded a Howard Hughes Medical Institute Research Fellowship which he completed at the National Institutes of Health under the guidance of Dr. John Hanover in the National Institute of Diabetes and Digestive and Kidney Diseases.

 Dr. Prince is a member of various international and national societies, including the American College of Surgeons, American Academy of Pediatrics, American Pediatric Surgical Association, Shock Society, Surgical Infection Society, Association for Academic Surgery, International Pediatric Endosurgery Group, Society of American Gastrointestinal and Endoscopic Surgeons and the New York Surgical Society.